How to Build a Cross-Platform Mobile Application Using Kotlin?

 Cross-platform development is becoming more popular, and you may be wondering why.
 As implied by the name, it enables the execution of apps on various platforms – whether iOS or Android and assists businesses in reaching more consumers and making more money.
-It’s no wonder that the spotlight is gradually but steadily shifting to cross-platform development and that new technologies are emerging at an increasing rate.
+It’s no wonder that the spotlight is gradually but steadily shifting to cross platform mobile application and that new technologies are emerging at an increasing rate.

 Since the beginning of mobile app development, there has been a demand for a single codebase that can operate on multiple platforms.
 There are many more solutions and technologies out there than you can keep up with, and Kotlin Multiplatform (Mobile) is a (relatively) new player in town.
 Is it worth it to invest your time in this new player in town?
 In this article, we’ll look at Kotlin Multiplatform, what it is, how it differs from other platforms, the pros, and cons of the kotlin multiplatform, and why you should at least try it in one of your next mobile projects.